At Lucas, Macyszyn & Dyer Law Firm, we protect your rights whenever you suffer an injury caused by the negligent acts of others.

 Consult our lawyers immediately after an accident as they can guide you on the information and evidence you ought to collect and preserve.
 However, even if (for some reason) you do not have all the information at the moment, we can still build the case using what is available while gathering more where we can.

 We do not promise to work a miracle to produce evidence, but once we look at the facts of your case and consider what you already have, we can work to build as much relevant evidence as possible.

 Recover Damages for Your Bicycle Accident Injuries With Lucas, Macyszyn & Dyer Law Firm

 Recovering compensation for injuries sustained in a bicycle accident never comes easy.
 With elaborate laws outlining bicycle safety rules for cyclists and other motorists, so many considerations go into proving liability.

 After getting injured, the last thing you should worry about is the laws and how they stand to impact your case.
-Instead, entrust the case to a bicycle accident lawyer with experience in representing clients, specifically in New Port Richey, so you can concentrate on getting better.
+Instead, entrust the case to a bicycle accident lawyer with experience in representing clients, specifically in New Port Richey personal injury lawyer, so you can concentrate on getting better.

 At the Lucas, Macyszyn & Dyer Law Firm, we are ready to evaluate your case right away.
 Once you brief us on the facts, we can analyze the case, then advise you accordingly.
 If we believe the insurance provider(s) owe you compensation, we can develop the case and fight to protect your rights.